Richa-12y/-Textutil_project-/clmxizzyw000d08l7hw03eajd.md

 ### 🐱‍👓Unlocking the Power of Web Scraping

-***Imagine having the ability to collect product details and images from Flipkart automatically.*** Whether you're a price-savvy shopper or an aspiring data scientist, web scraping can be your secret weapon. **Let's dive in and uncover the magic behind it.**
+***Imagine having the ability to collect images from Flipkart automatically.*** Whether you're a price-savvy shopper or an aspiring data scientist, web scraping can be your secret weapon. **Let's dive in and uncover the magic behind it.**

 # **🐱‍💻Setting Up Your Web Scraping Environment**